 Elmars Vitols, age 29, emigrated from Latvia to the United States after WWII in 1951.

 He had a wife, and two small children; they spoke no English.
 Because he had machining abilities, he was able to find work, in three different jobs in order to save money to support his family.
 Eventually he started his own business.

 In 1962, with the help of his wife, he opened Vitols Tool & Machine Corporation in the basement of a 7-eleven store.
 The modest business consisted of only two employees, yet produced precision machined parts for a wide variety of industries.

 In 1969, as the business flourished, he moved the company to a 30,000 sq. ft. building that was privately built, and was able to hire more employees.

 Then, in 1985, he once again relocated the business, to another, privately built, 60,000 sq. ft. facility, where the company is still located today.

 Since his passing, the company is operating under the expertise of his son; Robert, his daughter; Ingrid, and the “family of employees” which include second and third generation employee families.
-Hard work, dedication, and pride are the cornerstone of the company’s success, with special credit and thanks to the Plant Manager, Michael Morrow
+Aerospace manufacturing in Philadelphia requires hard work, dedication, and pride as the cornerstones of this company’s success.
+Special credit and thanks to the Plant Manager, Michael Morrow.

-The company currently produces high precision machined parts, for Aerospace and the Military, as well as a variety of commercial businesses, such as the bakery, flooring, and medical industries.
+The company currently offers high-precision aerospace manufacturing for aerospace and the military, as well as a variety of commercial businesses, such as the bakery, flooring, and medical industries.